-From midday 10 July, travellers from New South Wales, Northern Territory, South Australia, Western Australia, Tasmania, and the ACT can apply for a border pass, allowing them to travel into Queensland, so long as they haven’t visited Victoria in the previous two weeks.
+From midday 10 July, travellers from New South Wales, Northern Territory, South Australia, Western Australia, Tasmania, and the ACT can apply for a border pass, allowing them to travel into Queensland.
+They will be granted permission so long as they haven’t visited Victoria in the previous two weeks.

 The required documentation is simply an online border declaration verifying each traveller’s state of origin and confirming they have not been to any local government area in Victoria in the past 14 days.
 Anyone who has will need to undergo mandatory quarantine in a hotel at their own expense for two weeks.
 And hefty fines of up to $4000 apply for any false statements.

-Queensland’s Premier Annastacia Palaszczuk addressed that Victoria’s COVID-19 community transmission rate remains a point of concern, which is why these restrictions remain in place.
+Queensland’s Premier Annastacia Palaszczuk addressed that Victoria’s COVID-19 community transmission rate remains a point of concern.

 “Let me state from the outset, Queensland has very large concerns about the state of Victoria,” said Ms Palaszczuk.
 “Due to the current community transmission levels, the border with Victoria will remain closed.”

 Meanwhile – for those who can enter Queensland – tourism operators in Cairns and the Great Barrier Reef have been innovating and reinvigorating while their doors have been closed to create some exciting new experiences for travellers.

 From the reef, the rainforest and the outback, here’s all the new activities tourists can get involved in: